Welcome to today's edition of the Rush 24-7 podcast.

 I know you're talking about my weight loss.

-You probably watch on the ditto cam, right?
+You're probably watching the ditto cam, right?

-And you you you you've noticed the my my weight loss.
+And you've noticed my weight loss.

 You have no idea what I do to watch the ditto cam during the day.